-10.3.
-Audits of Local Administering Agencies

-What types of annual audit requirements do you have in place for local administering agencies/district offices?

-Local agencies/district offices are required to have an annual audit in compliance with 2 CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Local agencies/district offices are required to have an annual audit (other than 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance)).
-10.4 (continued) ✓ Local agencies/district offices 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) or other independent audits are reviewed by Grantee as part of compliance process. ✓ Grantee conducts fiscal and program monitoring of local agencies/district offices.
-Comp liance Monitoring 10.4.
-Granto Describe the Grantee's strategies for monitoring compliance with the Grantee's and Federal LIHEAP policies and procedures by: ee employees: Internal program review Departmental oversight Secondary review of invoices and payments Other program review mechanisms are in place.
-Describe: Cross Division peer review of Local Administering Agencies/District Offices: On-site evaluation Annual program review Monitoring through Central Database Desk reviews ☐ Client File Testing/Sampling ☐ Other program review mechanisms are in place.
-Describe: Desk review of 2 CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance); A review of the Subrecipient's resolution of prior monitoring or Single Audit reports is performed prior to awarding new contracts.
-10.5.
-Explain, or attach a copy of, your local agency monitoring schedule and protocol.
+10.4 Audits of Local Adminis tering Agencies What types of a innual audit requirements do you have in place for local administering agencies/district offices?
+Admin Award 75 Subp Lo A-133, Requir Local agencies/district offices are required to have an annual audit in iance with Single Audit and OMB Circular A-133, 2 CFR Part 200 - Uniform istrative Requirements, Cost Principles, and Audit Requirements for Federal Is (Uniform Guidance).NOTE: Subrecipients will follow the audit requirements in 45 CFR part F, as applicable, and the requirements in the Texas Single Audit Act.
+In call agencies/district offices are required to have an annual audit (other than a 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Rements for Federal Awards (Uniform Guidance)).
+Requir (Unifo of com Local agencies/district offices A-133, 2 CFR 200 - Uniform Administrative rements, Cost Principles, and Audit Requirements for Federal Awards rm Guidance) or other independent audits are reviewed by Grantee as part repliance process.
+Grant recipient conducts fiscal and program monitoring of local ∑ Le es/district offices. ocal agencies and district offices are required to have an annual audit in iance with Single Audit Act and OMB Circular A-133 Compliance Monitoring 10.5 Describe the Grantee's policies and procedures by: strategies for monitoring compliance with the Grantee's and Federal LIHEAP - On-site evaluation Annual program Monitoring through Desk reviews Client File Testin Other program review ugh Central Database

+Awards (Uniform Guidance); A review of the Subrecipient's resolution of prior monitoring or Single Audit reports is performed prior to awarding new contracts.

-See attached monitoring schedule and monitoring instruments.
+10.6 Explain, or attach a copy of your local agency monitoring schedule and protocol.
+Response: See attached monitoring schedule.

-Describe how you select local agencies for monitoring reviews?
+10.7 Describe how you select local agencies for monitoring reviews?